 I personally paid $30 for Manta Ray snorkeling, which ended up being a nearly-private tour with just my travel buddy and myself and our guesthouse owner, who doubled as our tour guide.
 He mentioned that the boats coming from the nearby resorts charged hundreds of dollars per person.
 It was clear who got the better deal!

 Diving and excursions were closer to $60-$75 each, but still provided a very small-group feel that I absolutely loved.
+You can find more budget Maldives tips here.

 Things to Consider